 Pretty much everyone in Hayate the Combat Butler.
 Nagi thinks she's in a shounen manga in a case of First Girl Wins.
 Most of the rest of the cast thinks they're in a genuine action series instead of a parody.
 Sakuya comes the closest by realizing she's in a comedy series, but even she has the style of humor wrong.

-His Genki Girl secretary Kiko appears to be completely convinced that she lives in a shojo comedy.
+Darker Than Black: Genki Girl secretary Kiko appears to be completely convinced that she lives in a shojo comedy.
 She doesn't.
 It also gets sort of turned around in the OVA, since it parodies the main series; Mayu has exactly the same ideas as Kiko about what genre she's living in, and starts stalking Hei because she thinks of him as a romantic hero.
 Hei and company spend so much time dealing with crazy Spy Versus Spy plots and counterplots that it never occurs to them that Mayu might be following him due to nothing more than a huge crush and start speculating that another, previously unknown organization is after them, briefly making them Wrong Genre Savvy.

 In the third episode of Ouran High School Host Club, Tamaki identifies the show as a high-school romance anime, calling himself and Haruhi the main pair destined to be together - not too far off the mark so far, but then he identifies the rest of the club as "the homosexual supporting cast".
 This last remark inspires Kyouya to show him up by coming up with a better plan to save Haruhi from being exposed by the physical exam and saying "I just don't think I'm supporting cast, homosexual or not."

+The protagonist Sugisaki Ken from Seitokai no Ichizon is this.
+He seriously believes that he is inside a H-Game, always says that the student council is his harem, always getting downplayed by Kurimu: "This is not a harem, it's the student council!".
 "Don't be ridiculous.
 I don't think I'm in a dating sim.
 In a dating sim I get all the girls!
 Have you ever seen me with a girl?"
 Yep, that'll show her.
 Still spends too much time looking for flag events though.

-Notably played with when the protagonist /starts off/ a fight after freshly receiving an upgrade by using his rocket punch...and missing terribly.
+Notably played with when the protagonist starts off a fight after freshly receiving an upgrade by using his rocket punch...and missing terribly.
 The villain laughs at him for his stupidity, leaving them wide open for the fist to fly back towards him and drill a hole straight through, coming back to rest on Gaiking's arm once again.

 Early into the plot, Nouza, and late into the plot, Proist, don't really seem to 'get' the story's main themes (In particular, that unfaltering determination is more potent than raw power).
 The former changes sides, whereas the latter... well...